major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/aggregate-design-persistence.md

 Great, we know the use cases for `Vinyl`.
 Now what?

-> We can design the aggregate such that it enables all of the use cases to be executed, while protecting any model invariants.
+> We can design the aggregate such that it enables all of the (command-like) use cases to be executed, while protecting any model invariants.

 Ahh.
 And therein lies the trickiness.

 And therein also lies our <u>ability to determine aggregate boundaries</u>. **That's the goal** in aggregate design.

-We define the boundaries such a way that all of `Vinyl`'s use cases can be performed, and enough information is provided within the boundary to ensure that that no operation breaks any business rules.
+We define the boundaries such a way that all of `Vinyl`'s `COMMAND` use cases can be performed, and enough information is provided within the boundary to ensure that that no operation breaks any business rules.

 However, it turns out that that's not always the easiest thing to get right the very first time.